coupergateway/couper/docs/LOGS.md

 ## Custom Logging

-These fields are defined in the configuration as `log_fields` attribute in the following blocks:
+These fields are defined in the configuration as `custom_log_fields` attribute in the following blocks:

 - [Server Block](./REFERENCE.md#server-block)
 - [Files Block](./REFERENCE.md#files-block)